nirs/pyev/pyev/doc_src/source/Timer.rst

     The timers are based on real time, that is, if you register an event that times out after an hour and you reset your system clock to January last year, it will still time out after (roughly) one hour.
-'Roughly' because detecting time jumps is hard, and some inaccuracies are unavoidable.
+"Roughly" because detecting time jumps is hard, and some inaccuracies are unavoidable.

     The callback is guaranteed to be invoked only after its timeout has passed